 If you’re planning a backpacking trip to Southeast Asia in 2020 you’ll need to know your backpacker-friendly destinations.
 What are you looking for?
-Great street food, pristine beaches, authentic cultural experience or adventure activities?
+Great street food, pristine beaches, authentic cultural experience, or adventure activities?
 Or, how about a mixture of all of the above?

-Here, we give our recommendations for the best backpacker destinations in Southeast Asia to add to your travel itinerary, whether you’re looking for city nightlife, beachside relaxing, or exploration via the road-less-traveled.
+Here, we give our recommendations for the best backpacker destinations in Southeast Asia to add to your travel itinerary, whether you’re looking for city nightlife, beachside relaxation, or exploration via the road-less-traveled.
 Glide above ancient temples in Bangkok, catch some surf in Siargao, then gorge yourself on laksa in Penang – the choice is yours.

 Gorgeous, sleepy little Luang Prabang is the ancient capital of Laos, a country often overlooked on the Southeast Asia backpacking circuit due to its being landlocked.
 However, LP is not short of waterways, from the meeting of the Mekong and Nam Khan rivers to the fairytale cascades of Kuang Si Falls.

 Temple-hop around town, grab cheap street eats at the Handicraft Night Market, watch orange-clad monks go about their studies, climb Mount Phousi for an epic mountainous sunset, meet rescued elephants at MandaLao elephant sanctuary, or simply grab a beer and watch the chocolate waters of the Mekong drift through the valley.

 Bali is well-known not only on the backpacking circuit but for all types of travelers.
 However, stray from the lush resorts of Seminyak and the nighttime flavors of Kuta, and you’ll discover more authentic and quiet areas of the island to enjoy.